top of page

 Community

-• Le Cercle Orange refers participants to AIDS Service Organizations across Montreal
+• Le Cercle Orange refers participants to AIDS Service Organizations

-• We also work with other community organizations supporting various populations such as drug users, street-involved people, trans folks, and sex workers
+• We also work with community organizations supporting various populations such as drug users, street-involved people, trans folks, and sex workers

 Legal